macstadium/packer-plugin-macstadium-orka/README.md

 ## Original Author / License

-**Please Note:** I am not associated with, affiliated, or tied to MacStadium in any way.
-They did not endorse the creation or support of this plugin.
+**Please Note:** I am not associated with, affiliated, or tied to MacStadium in any way other than being a fan of their service.
+They did not endorse the creation or support of this plugin (yet).
 This software was written as a personal open-source contribution to the community.
-If you create work based on this work, please attribute that your work was based on mine.
+If you create work based on this work, please attribute that in your code.

-This plugin is "very-loosely" based on and took inspiration from the [Packer Null Builder], [Packer LXD Builder], and the [Packer Builder Veertu Anka].
+This plugin is "very-loosely" based-on and took inspiration from the [Packer Null Builder], [Packer LXD Builder], and the [Packer Builder Veertu Anka].

 * Written by [Farley Farley] ( farley _at_ neonsurge **dawt** com )
 * License Terms: [GNU GPL v3]